Keithagy/dsa-system-design/py/207_Course_Schedule/explanation.md

             # Remove the course from the current path
             path.remove(course)
-            # Mark the course as visited
+            # Mark the course as fully visited
             visited.add(course)

             return True